 Please take a moment to review carefully the audition repertoire requirements and the application instructions before beginning your application.
 Note: We do not require prospective students to audition with a collaborative pianist.
 That being said, the goal for your audition should be to achieve the most compelling and artistic performance possible.
 Most students find that performing an audition with a pianist brings them closer to that goal.
 The regular application deadline for the 2020 Heifetz Institute must be completed and received by Sunday, February 2, 2020.
 Applications received after that date will be considered only on an ad-hoc basis.

 Tuition and fees:

 Click here for the complete breakdown of tuition and fees, including tuition, housing, meals, student activities, copying and technology, and airport shuttle service between the Institute campus and either Dulles International, Charlottesville, or Shenandoah Valley airports.
 All the Heifetz dorm rooms at Mary Baldwin University are air-conditioned.
 We make every effort to provide students 18 and over with single, private rooms; students 17 and under will share double rooms in secure dorms with controlled access.

 Scholarships & Financial Aid:

 Full and partial scholarships are available.
-In 2018, more than 80% of our students received some measure of financial aid.
+In 2019, almost 90% of our students received some measure of financial aid.
 Every successful applicant to the Heifetz Institute is automatically eligible for up to $2000 in merit scholarship awards.

 Students wishing to be considered for a great amount of support will be required to fill out the Financial Aid portion of the application thoroughly and carefully.
 The Heifetz Institute application fee cannot be waived and is not subject to financial assistance.